 How did new ideas cause conflict?
 How do you fight a ‘Cold War’?
 What has caused conflict in the 20th Century

 To what extent were Jews persecuted before the Holocaust?How were the Nazis able to implement the ‘Final Solution”?

 At Key Stage 4 students learn about a diverse range of fascinating topics including the American West, Germany 1919-1939, Warfare and the Blitz, Anglo-Saxons and Normans.
 Key stage 4 sees the students using and applying key history skills that were built up and practiced in KS3 across their GCSE topics.
 For example our study of the Blitz builds on student’s skills of historical enquiry and source interpretation that were practiced in year 9 when they studied World War Two.
 Another example is understanding the concept of change.
 This is introduced in year 7 with the Norman Conquest and developed across the key stage.
-So when the students study Anglo Saxon and Norman society in greater detail and complexity at key stage 4 they have the experience and skill set to gain a richer understanding of this crucial part of British history.
+At Key Stage 4 So when the students study Anglo Saxon and Norman society in greater detail and complexity at key stage 4 they have the experience to apply their skills to gain a richer understanding of this crucial part of British history.